rpgreview/papersandpaychecks/pnp.md

 Finally there is various forms of armour designed against bullets.
 It is rare, but not unknown, for characters in *Papers & Paychecks* to require these.
 These come in values of 1, 2, or 3 ENC and each level protects for 2, 4, or 8 points of armour or double that (4, 8, or 16 points) if protecting against firearms.
 A bullet will still hurt (a lot) but the character will *probably* not be dead.
 This body armour costs $200, $400, or $800, respectively and the third level is only available after 1985.
 A fourth level of body armour, made from spider-goats is available from 2030 onwards.
 It has an ENC of 2 and protects for 16 points against all forms of attack.
 It costs $1200.

 **Clothing**

+A character's Standard of Living provides appropriate clothes to their standard for home life, and acceptable clothes for the workplace.
+There are however, special clothes which provide bonues to various skills.
+These include:

+*Party Outfit* A fashionable set of clothes that is an absolute knockout at social gatherings regardless of social setting.
+Each outfit weights 1 ENC.
+An outfit that provides +1 to Carousing will cost $100, one that provides +2 to Carousing will cost $200, and one that provides +3 to Carousing will cost $400.
+A provocative version provides the same bonus and same cost for the Seduction skill.

+*Workplace Outfit* Favoured among managers and those who wish to protect themselves from managers, this power suit can be used to either Bully or Lie.
+All power suits weights 1 ENC.
+A suit that adds +1 to either Bully or Inspire, as desired by the character, will cost $200.
+If the suit provides a +2 bonus to either of the skills, it will cost $400, and if it provides +3, the suit will cost $800.

+*Orator's Attire* Unlike the power suit, the Orator's Attire is more designed to be inviting and put people at ease.
+Each suit weights 1 ENC.
+An outfit that provides +1 to Inspire will cost $200, one that provides +2 to will cost $300, and one that provides +3 will cost $400.

 **Communications Equipment**